pkgxdev/libpkgx/README.md

 If something you need is not there, adding to the pantry has been designed to be an easy and enjoyable process.
 Your contribution is both welcome and desired!

+To see what is available refer to the [pantry] docs or you can run:
+`tea pkg search foo`.

 &nbsp;